flutter/website/faq.md

 modern mobile-first rendering engine look like?"
 Without worrying about backwards compatibility, or desktop concerns, or legacy constraints, they started coding a new engine named Sky.
-Encouraged by some of their initial performance measurements, they decided to make the experiment a project and renamed it Flutter.
+Encouraged by some of their initial performance measurements, they decided to make the experiment into a real project and renamed it Flutter.

 ## Does Google ship any apps built with Flutter?

-No. Flutter is in a very early state.

-## Is Flutter meant to replace Java on Android, or be a replacement for Android's UI framework?

-No.
+Google has not publicly released any apps built with Flutter.

 ## What devices and OS versions does Flutter run on?